collapsed-stacks/startups/questions/5255/when-to-start-a-business.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-05-11
 - score: 5

-<p>Create the business when you're about to actually need it.</p>
+Create the business when you're about to actually need it.

-<p>More often than not, this is either when you're closing in on some funding (seed money, first client, etc.) or when you need a legal structure to house the IP you're producing with your cofounders.</p>
+More often than not, this is either when you're closing in on some funding (seed money, first client, etc.) or when you need a legal structure to house the IP you're producing with your cofounders.